Yielding in dense active matter: Conclusions and Discussion

 From a practical perspective, another important area for future study is the effect of finite persistence times, finite driving rates, and finite temperatures on flow patterns in dense active matter.
 Just as AQS has proven to be a very useful limit for considering sheared systems, our focus on the AQRD system in the same limit -- zero temperature, infinitely slow driving, infinite persistence time -- has allowed us to make useful progress on understanding fundamental principles.
-In sheared systems, EPMs have been extended to finite driving rates by accounting for effects like inertia and interrupted avalanches~\cite{nicolas_deformation_2018, liu2016driving}.
+In sheared systems, EPMs have been extended to finite driving rates by accounting for effects like inertia and interrupted avalanches~\cite{nicolas_deformation_2018, liu2016driving}, \mlm{and recent work has expanded these ideas to dense active matter~\cite{mandal2020multiple, mandal2021study}}.
 We expect that a slowly time-varying input field corresponding to finite persistence times for active forces would generate similar perturbations, and it would be exciting to perform detailed comparisons between simulations and extensions of finite strain-rate EPMs as a function of the driving rate.
 It would be particularly interesting to know how the controllability by the input field changes as the input persistence timescale decreases.

 Our initial work here paves a concrete path towards understanding the mechanisms that dense animal/bacterial collectives in nature could harness to drive functional emergent behavior.
 It also highlights that the detailed dynamics of dense granular solids, long assumed to be difficult and perhaps intractable to predict, may be surprisingly controllable by an active input field.
 This leads to new ideas for design principles in dense amorphous matter that might be programmed to solidify and/or flow on command to perform functional tasks.